cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 particular, it is not a valid start of a Unicode text in any Unicode encoding if followed by a valid CBOR data item.

-For instance, a decoder might be able to parse both CBOR and JSON.
+For instance, a decoder might be able to decode both CBOR and JSON.
 Such a decoder would need to mechanically distinguish the two formats.
 An easy way for an encoder to help the decoder would be to tag the entire CBOR item with tag 55799, the serialization of which